The prototypes for Trump's "big, beautiful" wall are nearly finished

 Villareal acknowledged “It's hard to gauge” whether a massive wall would cut historically-low apprehensions along the border.

-“There's always going to be some form or crime, or in this case, illegal migration,” he said.
+“There's always going to be some form of crime, or in this case, illegal migration,” he said.

 Residents of Mexico put it more bluntly.